Producing files with the Production Wizard

 Step 1.
 Choose a name for the production

-You may also want to make use of the 'Invert' tag function to omit files with a given tag:
+You may also want to make use of the 'Invert' function to omit files with a given tag or that is part of a saved search:

 Excluding files using the Invert tag function

-If your tags cover some files that you would like to omit from the production, you have two options:
+If your tags or saved search cover some files that you would like to omit from the production, you have two options:

 - Select one of the lists in the final step of production (Step 10.
 Final Review and Submit production) which will open the list of files in the 'Search' view, then manually remove the tag for those files.